department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 concurrence:
 order: 3
 relatedlinks:
-  - heading: Learn more about how to get...
+  - heading: VA-Backed Loans
     links:
     - url: /housing-assistance/home-loans/va-backed-loans/purchase-loan/
-      title: A purchase loan to buy a home
+      title: Purchase Loan
-      description:
+      description: Find out how to get a VA-backed purchase loan to buy a home.
     - url: /housing-assistance/home-loans/va-backed-loans/nadl/
-      title: A Native American Direct Loan (NADL) to buy, build, or improve a home on Federal Trust Land
+      title: Native American Direct Loan (NADL)
-      description:
+      description: Find out if you can get a NADL loan to buy, build, or improve a home on Federal Trust Land.
     - url: /housing-assistance/home-loans/va-backed-loans/irrrl/
-      title: An Interest Rate Reduction Refinance Loan (IRRRL) to refinance an existing VA loan
+      title: Interest Rate Reduction Refinance Loan (IRRRL)
-      description:
+      description: Find out how to get an IRRRL loan to refinance an existing loan.
     - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
-      title: A cash-out refinance loan to get cash from your home equity or refinance a non-VA loan into a VA-backed loan
+      title: Cash-Out Refinance Loan
-      description:
+      description: Learn how to get cash from your home equity to pay off debts, pay for school, or take care of other needs.
 ---

 <div class="va-introtext">